tekpinar/correlationplus/README.md

 ```

 Most of the time, at least one these methods will be sufficient for the installation.
-However, if these two methods didn't work for you for any reason, you can take a look
+However, if these two methods didn't work for any reason, you can take a look
 to 'Advanced Installation Instructions' below.